 Hey-o!
 Thanks for stopping by this little corner of the internet to meet the mama behind Mama Manages.

-I’m a mama of three that’s just barely managing.
+I’m a mama of three, and some days, it feels like I’m just barely managing.
 I’m a certified teacher (grades K-12) who is passionate about helping moms navigate their child’s school experience.

-Currently, I stay home for much of the week with my wild ones, making sub-par meals, leaving laundry in the dryer for too long, and other normal mom stuff.
+Currently, I stay home for part of the week with my wild ones, making sub-par meals, leaving laundry in the dryer for too long, and other normal mom stuff.
 I play and read books with my little rugrats.
-I also work part time as an interventionist in 4th grade writing.
+I spend the rest of my week as an interventionist, working with 3rd and 4th graders on their writing.

 My career in education began with a two year stint with Teach For America in Houston, where I taught 7th grade writing at the ripe age of 21.
 I was totally overwhelmed and unprepared for the intensity of inner-city teaching, but it sparked a love for the field of education.

 Well, since my blog is called Mama Manages, I thought it was time to have a moment of authenticity.
 Ya know, I like to write about the things I’ve figured out how to do better, because nobody wants to read a blog about someone who’s just fretful and whiny all the time.
 At the same…